 body’s defense mechanism at work whereby an army of white blood cells start

 fighting against the infection or foreign body and lead to pus formation.
 In

 this process, there will be inflammation, swelling, painfulness and even fever.

-Who gets frequent abscesses?
+Who gets frequent abscesses or boils?

 A condition of frequent abscesses especially on the skin is a common phenomenon,

 suggesting underlying faulty immune system.
 In such cases, the underlying